Gluu

 RPC Superfos branded lorry

-Superfos digitalises their own processes and registrations.
-In 2016, all registrations at Superfos were done on paper forms and tasks were handed out manually at the start of each shift.
+Back in 2016, all registrations at Superfos were done on paper forms and tasks were handed out manually at the start of each shift.
 Today, employees use Gluu’s app to complete more than 25,000 tasks and registrations each year.
-This digitalisation saves time, leads to shorter response times and fewer errors.
+This saves time, leads to shorter response times and fewer errors.

-Previously, the company used classic quality management software to maintain the work processes in their management system.
-This only covered document maintenance.
+Before Gluu, Berry Superfos used traditional quality management software to maintain the work processes in their management system.
+However, this only covered document maintenance.
 All work tasks had to be delegated manually by the shift manager at the beginning of each shift.
 Required work registrations were done on paper forms.

-The leadership team then formed a vision to initiate more employee-driven improvement and digitalise the handling of manual tasks.
+The leadership team formed a vision to initiate more employee-driven improvement and digitalize the handling of

-After careful selection, Superfos chose Gluu since it allowed them to draw workflows and then add work instructions and tasks, which are then shown on Android devices that workers use during the actual task execution.
+After careful selection, Superfos chose Gluu since it allowed them to draw workflows and then add work instructions and tasks, which are then shown on the Android tablets that workers use during the actual task execution.

 With this setup, they get instant feedback and can modify and communicate in a single flow as instructions are improved.